Find Most Frequent Element in an Array

 Solution steps

 Step 1: We first sort the array using some efficient O(nlogn) sorting algorithm like merge sort, heap sort, or quicksort.
-Let's suppose we are using heap sort, which works efficiently in place.
+Let's suppose we are using heap sort, which works in place.

 Step 2: We initialize two variables: maxFreq to track the maximum frequency and mostFrequent to track the most frequent element.

 Step 3: Now we scan the sorted array using a loop until i < n.
-Inside the loop, we initialize the variable countFreq to track the frequency count of each element.
+Inside the loop, we initialize the variable countFreq to track the frequency count of the current element.

 • We start from the first element and search for its consecutive occurrences using an inner while loop until X[i] != X[i + 1].
-During this process, we increment countFreq and i by 1.
+During this process, we increment countFreq and loop variable i by 1.

 • After the inner while loop, if maxFreq < countFreq, we have found an element X[i] with a frequency greater than the maximum frequency count up to that point.
 So, we update maxFreq with countFreq and mostFrequent with X[i].
 Otherwise, if countFreq == maxFreq, we update mostFrequent with the min (mostFrequent , X[i]).